BRAC (organisation): History

-Until the mid-1970s, BRAC concentrated on community development through village development programmes that included agriculture, fisheries, cooperatives, rural crafts, adult literacy, health and family planning, vocational training for women and construction of community centres.
+Until the mid-1970s, BRAC concentrated on community development through village development programmes that included agriculture, fisheries, cooperatives, rural crafts, adult literacy, health and family planning, vocational training for women, and the construction of community centres.
 A Research and Evaluation Division (RED) was set up to evaluate its activities and decide direction, and in 1977, BRAC began taking a more targeted approach by creating Village Organisations (VO) to assist the landless, small farmers, artisans, and vulnerable women.
-That same year BRAC set up a commercial printing press to help finance its activities.
+That same year, BRAC set up a commercial printing press to help finance its activities.
 The handicraft retail chain called Aarong was established the following year.

 In the late 1970s, diarrhoea was a leading cause of child mortality in Bangladesh.
-In February 1979, BRAC began a field trial, in two villages of what was then Sulla thana, of a campaign to combat diarrhoea.
-The following year they scaled up the operation and named it the Oral Therapy Extension Programme (OTEP).
+In February 1979, BRAC began a field trial in two villages of what was then Sulla thana, of a campaign to combat diarrhoea.
+The following year, they scaled up the operation and named it the Oral Therapy Extension Programme (OTEP).
 It taught rural mothers in their homes how to prepare an oral rehydration solution (ORS) from readily available ingredients and how to use it to treat diarrhoea.
 The training was reinforced with posters and radio and TV spots.

 The ten-year programme taught 12 million households spread over 75,000 villages in every part of Bangladesh except the Chittagong Hill Tracts (which were unsafe to work in because of civil unrest).
 Fifteen years after they were taught, the vast majority of mothers could still prepare a safe and effective ORS.
 The treatment was little known in Bangladesh when OTEP began, but 15 years later it was used in rural households for severe diarrhoea more than 80% of the time, one of the highest rates in the world.

 Non Formal Primary Education was started by BRAC in 1985.

-In 1986, BRAC started its Rural Development Programme that incorporated four major activities – institution building including functional education and training, credit operation, income and employment generation and support service programmes.
+In 1979, BRAC started a Rural Development Programme (RDP).
+This was intended to give members access to credit and to savings facilities.
+The programme involved considerable growth in the number of people who were members of BRAC: in 1989, three years after the start of the Rural Development Programme, there were 350,000 members, and by 1995 there were 1.2 to 1.5 million members.
+An evaluation by the United Kingdom Department for International Development in 1998 found that the programme had been successful, though not all the aims were achieved.
+BRAC's own evaluation in 1996 found "gradual improvements in the indicators such as wealth, revenue earning assets, the value of house structure, the level of cash earned, per capita expenditure on food, total household expenditure", but hoped-for improvements in village self-management had not taken place, and the drop-out rate of members was high.

 In 1991, the Women's Health Development programme commenced.
-The following year BRAC established a Centre for Development Management (CDM) in Rajendrapur.
+The following year, BRAC established a Centre for Development Management (CDM) in Rajendrapur.

-Its Social Development, Human Rights and Legal Services programme was launched in 1996.

-In 1998, BRAC's Dairy and Food project was commissioned.
-BRAC launched an Information Technology Institute the following year.
+BRAC opened an Information Technology Institute in 1999.

-In 2001, BRAC established a university called BRAC University.
+In 2001, BRAC established a university in the city of Dhaka, Bangladesh, called BRAC University.